TannerGilbert/Tensorflow-Object-Detection-API-Train-Model/README.md

 python generate_tfrecord.py --csv_input=images/test_labels.csv --image_dir=images/test --output_path=test.record
 ```

-These two commands generate a train.record and a test.record file which can be used to train our object detector.
+These two commands generate a train.record and a test.record file, which can be used to train our object detector.

 ### 5. Getting ready for training